TL;DR

 - Time-bound

 Goals give your money purpose.
 Without them, your cash is just vibing without direction.
+With them, every financial decision becomes easier because you know what you're working toward.

-Final Thoughts: Secure Your Bag Early
+Final Thoughts: Secure Your Future Early

-Remember: You don’t need to be rich to build wealth.
+Remember: You don't need to be rich to build wealth.
 You just need to start.
+These habits aren't about perfection.
+They're about progress, systems, and setting yourself up so that money works for you instead of the other way around.

 FAQ